zachpino/comm-workshop-s18/week06/merge.md

 ### Merging Data

-We've now seen a few different way to join datasets.
+One of the biggest challenges facing data visualizers is how to combine discordant, though related, datasets into one visualization logic.
+We've already seen a few different way to join datasets.
 To formalize these learnings, let's imagine a set of datasets — all referencing California, Illinois, and New York — structured in different ways.

 ```
 	//like what we would get from copying and pasting from an ACS response